adisuyash/PerpX/README.md

 # PerpX

 PerpX is a decentralized perpetual exchange built on the EDU Chain.
 It empowers users to create synthetic assets that track the price of real-world assets without requiring actual ownership.
-This innovative platform allows users to gain exposure to various assets, enabling efficient portfolio diversification and investment management without the complexities of holding physical assets.

 **Live Deployment on Vercel:** [Link to the deployed application]